jbakse/compform_site/content/turtles/index.md

 ## A Simple Turtle in p5.js

-To explore using turtle graphics with p5.js, I've created a basic turtle class for you to use this week.
+To explore using turtle graphics with p5.js, I've created a basic turtle class for you to use.
 The examples above and below use this library, and you can copy it into your sketches.

 Grab [the code here](turtle/turtle.html).